Nathan Brown

 Johnny On The Spot (2021)

 This video was created to promote Cal Poly Pomona's Formula SAE team to get new members to join, and is the only thing I ever actually completed for FSAE.
-I was given several other projects, but I realized I really didn't care much for the competition format, and I really disliked the internship system they had in place to join the team, so I stopped trying to complete any other projects.
-I was supposed to make severl renders of the car, as well as try to make a 3d version of a scene from Fast and Furious including the car, but the model was terribly unoptimized, and I was in over my head for intergrating a 3D scene with footage ripped from YouTube.
+I was supposed to make several renders of the car, as well as try to make a 3d version of a scene from Fast and Furious including the car, but the model was terribly unoptimized, and I was in over my head for integrating a 3D scene with footage ripped from YouTube with less than a year's worth of Blender experience.
 With about 1,500 views combined on the CPP FSAE Instagram and my own YouTube channel, This is probably my most viewed video.

 While I really loved the sound editing of the engine now, I somewhat cringe at it now, but I think it's still a pretty good concept.
 (If I didn't still like it, it wouldn't be on here lol)